bonfire-engine/bonfire-engine.github.io/v3.0/doc/player.md

     }
   )

-  // Executes a distance attack.
-Will add a `FlyingAttackObject` to the game and will be send in the configures direction and will make some damage to whomever it hits, or be destroyed as it hits barriers (collision defined tiles). void simpleAttackRange(
+  // Executes a ranged attack.
+Will add a `FlyingAttackObject` proyectile to the game, which will be sent in the configured direction, and will make some damage to whomever it hits, or be destroyed as it hits barriers (collision defined tiles). void simpleAttackRange(
     {
       required Future<SpriteAnimation> animationRight,